-- applies to the control of erosion and sediment during investigation for and construction of transport infrastructure projects, - shall be read in conjunction with MRTS01 Introduction to Technical Specifications, MRTS50 Specific Quality System Requirements, MRTS51 Environmental Management, MRTS16 Landscape and Revegetation Works and other technical specifications as appropriate, and - forms part of the Principal's Specifications.
+This Technical Specification applies to the control of erosion and sediment during investigation for and construction of transport infrastructure projects

+This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications, MRTS50 Specific Quality System Requirements, MRTS51 Environmental Management, MRTS16 Landscape and Revegetation Works and other Technical Specifications as appropriate.
+This also forms part of the Principal's Specifications.